alessandro-gentilini/knuth-interview-2006/README.md

 Babbage, the famous guy who, you know, was planning a machine that could do tic-tac-toe in England in the 1800s, Danny Hillis built a tic-tac-toe playing machine out of Tinker toys, that went into the computer museum at Boston.
-But anyway, I and, I decided I’d write a computer program to play this children’s game, and it was a bit of a challenge.
+But anyway, I and, I decided I'd write a computer program to play this children's game, and it was a bit of a challenge.

-I wasn’t using Tinker toys, but this IBM 650 had another interesting feature; not only was it decimal, with ten-digit numbers, but it only had 2,000 altogether.
+I wasn't using Tinker toys, but this IBM 650 had another interesting feature; not only was it decimal, with ten-digit numbers, but it only had 2,000 altogether.
 So the total memory of that computer was, oh well, let me see, 2,000 times, well what have we got?
 Five bytes or so?
-So that’s ten K bytes of memory.
-Now, right now, if you don’t have ten gigabytes, oh well, ten megabytes, you know, you’re dead.
-You can’t load Microsoft Windows unless you hundreds of megabytes, but here we had 10,000 bytes, total.
+So that's ten K bytes of memory.
+Now, right now, if you don't have ten gigabytes, oh well, ten megabytes, you know, you're dead.
+You can't load Microsoft Windows unless you hundreds of megabytes, but here we had 10,000 bytes, total.

 And so I, but I was
 wanting it to play tic-tac-toe against me.
 I wrote three versions of tic-tac-toe.
 One was an expert version, which you know, I pre-planned a strategy that I knew was going to be right.
-What’s the second version?
-I can’t remember.
+What's the second version?
+I can't remember.
 But the third version was the most interesting.
 This was the learning version, where the machine starts out knowing nothing.
 And it learns by experience.
 So it, so it remembers all the possible positions on the tic-tac-toe board, just barely enough to fit inside of ten K bytes, and every time it plays a game, if it lost a game, it said, oh, these moves that I made were bad.
 The moves that the other guy made were good.
-If it won the game, it said, oh, my moves were good; the other guy’s were not.
-So it would adjust; it kept; it had one digit for every position, so it would start out like at four, and if you’d win a game it might go five.
-If you’d lose, it’d go to three.
-And so then if you had different moves, you’d it would try the ones that looked good in its ranking, and that took me a month to write the program, and I learned a lot playing around with that.
+If it won the game, it said, oh, my moves were good; the other guy's were not.
+So it would adjust; it kept; it had one digit for every position, so it would start out like at four, and if you'd win a game it might go five.
+If you'd lose, it'd go to three.
+And so then if you had different moves, you'd it would try the ones that looked good in its ranking, and that took me a month to write the program, and I learned a lot playing around with that.